JacobDKing/FilePermissionsLinux/README.md

 # Linux Directory Access Administration
-Using Linux commands, we are able to change file/directory permissions for particular users.
-This lab is meant to demonstrate my personal ability and comfortability with some of these operations. <br />
+Using Linux commands, we are able to quickly edit file/directory permissions for particular user-groups.
+This lab is meant to be a short demonstration of my personal ability and comfortability with these operations. <br />
-Note: This is being performed within a controlled lab environment with a network admin account "researcher2@f3a9c23ffbf9".
+Note: This is being performed within an artificial network environment with a default admin account "researcher2@f3a9c23ffbf9".

 <br />